Cornettino: History

 Cornettini were common in the high Renaissance and the Baroque musical periods.
 They were featured extensively in Northern European music and ignored almost entirely by Southern European composers, except those who migrated north.
 In the time of Michael Praetorius, the cornettino seems to have sometimes been used in sacred vocal music to play in unison with voices (especially tenors) an octave higher.
 Later in the 17th century, Northern European composers frequently used cornettini in large scale Masses, cantatas and other sacred music.
 The cornettino was favoured by the Stadtpfeiffen and composers like Johann Caspar Horn and Matthias Spiegler wrote a significant quantity of consort music featuring one to three cornettini.
 It appears that the cornettino continued to be used, primarily in church music and in Stadtpfeiffer bands, in some places in Europe until the late 18th century.
 Georg Philipp Telemann and Johann Sebastian Bach used the cornettino in several church cantatas.

-Tessitura
+Range

-The tessitura or compass/range of the cornettino is c' (C4) to around g" (G6)'.
-A player with a strong embouchure may be able to coax higher notes from this instrument.
-(C4 is middle C.)
+The tessitura of the cornettino is C_{4} (middle C) to around G_{5}, although a competent player with a strong embouchure can play higher; the highest note in the repertoire is E_{6}.

-Pitch

-Almost all surviving specimens of this instrument are pitched circa a' = 466 Hz or higher.
-Like organs, cornetts and trombones, the cornettino was regarded as primarily an ecclesiastical instrument and hence was constructed in Chor-ton (choir pitch) or Kornett-ton pitch.
-Pitch standards at the time varied widely.